gamerhat18/cybrdise-blog-hugo/README.md

 If you want to help improve the site, please make a pull request to submit your changes.
 I'll be more than happy to see them :D

-Thanks to @[panr](https://twitter.com/panr) for this awesome theme.
-Check his project out [here](https://github.com/panr/hugo-theme-terminal)
-And Thanks to You for visiting the site! ❤
+Thanks to @[panr](https://twitter.com/panr) for this [awesome theme](https://github.com/panr/hugo-theme-terminal), And Thanks to You for visiting the site! ❤